Nowa Słupia: Jewish community

+During World War II, the German occupiers operated a forced labour camp for Jews in the town.
+During the Holocaust, the entirety of the town's Jewish population was murdered by the German occupiers.

+Sights

+The Święty Krzyż Monastery, a Historic Monument of Poland, is located in Nowa Słupia.

 Currently, Nowa Słupia is a tourist center, with Mieczyslaw Radwan Museum of Old-Polish Steel Mills, opened in 1960.
 Every year, a festival called Dymarki Swietokrzyskie (Holy Cross Bloomeries) is organized here in mid-August, at an open-air museum, Archeological – and Cultural Center.
 One of major local points of interest is the so-called Stone Pilgrim (Kamienny pielgrzym), a stone figure of a kneeling man, located near main entrance to the National Park.
 According to a legend, the figure once was a vain knight, who went on a pilgrimage to the abbey.
 Upon hearing the sound of the bells, he stated that they tolled in his honor, for which he was punished and turned into stone.
 The figure moves towards the summit at a pace of one grain of sand a year, and it will reach the top at the end of the world.
 Nowa Słupia also has the St. Lawrence parish church (1678).